Coronavirus factsheet for employers

-Now that the coronavirus outbreak has been labelled a pandemic by the World Health Organization, you’ve probably got a lot of questions about how it will impact your business and what you can do as an employer.
+As the impact of the coronavirus outbreak continues to be felt, you may have a lot of questions about how it will impact your business and what you can do as an employer.
 Here we answer some of your complex HR questions…

 Q. Do I have to accept working from home requests and what do I do if I don’t have the right equipment for my staff?

 A. Your employees have no legal right to work from home because of the spread of the coronavirus.
 Instead, you should ask employees why they want to work from home so you can assess whether they need any additional support.

 If you’re considering letting your staff work from home, you’ll need to think about their health & safety.
 You might need to carry out risk assessments to make sure your employees are safe to work from home and check that you’ve got enough equipment to allow them to do so.

 Q. One of my employees is in self-isolation after returning from overseas.
 Is the employee right to do this?

 A. If your employee has returned from a country that isn’t on the green list, they are required to restrict their movements which includes staying away from work.
 So check with your employee to confirm where they’ve been.